ReScience-Archives/Rougier-2017/README.md

 International Symposium on Non-photorealistic Animation and Rendering.
 NPAR ’02.
 ACM, 2002, pp. 37– 43.

-where Adrian Secord introduced a *techniques for generating stipple drawings from grayscale images using weighted centroidal Voronoi diagrams* as in *the traditional artistic technique of stippling that places small dots of ink onto paper such that their density give the impression of tone*.
+where the author introduced a *techniques for generating stipple drawings from grayscale images using weighted centroidal Voronoi diagrams* as in *the traditional artistic technique of stippling that places small dots of ink onto paper such that their density give the impression of tone*.

-# Pre-requisites
+### Pre-requisites

 This replication has been written and tested on OSX 10.12 (Sierra) using the following packages: